 NYK Recognized for Its Participation in Program to Improve Air Quality

-This program aims to reduce exhaust emissions from vessels by requesting that vessels operate under 12 knots within a 20 or 40 nautical-mile zone.
+These programs aim to reduce exhaust emissions from vessels by encouraging vessels to operate under 12 knots within a 20 or 40 nautical-mile zone.

 NYK's compliance with the Long Beach program has been greater than 90 percent within the 40 nautical-mile zone since 2009, totaling 100.00% in 2018 year.

 Saving Energy through “Bubbles” — Equipping Vessels with an Air-Lubrication System

 Our air-lubrication system is an energy-saving technology that reduces friction between the hull and seawater by supplying air bubbles to the bottom of the vessel.
 In 2010, the NYK Group launched two module carriers,*3 Yamato and Yamatai, which that became the world's first operational ocean vessels equipped with an air-lubrication system based on an air-blower.
 In yet another world-first, in July 2012 the group introduced the coal carrier Soyo, which is equipped with an air-lubrication system featuring a main engine scavenging-air bypass.
 The group has confirmed that the air-blower-based system reduces CO2 emissions by approximately 6 percent on average, while the system using a main engine scavenging air bypass is expected to reduce CO2 emissions between approximately 4 percent and 8 percent.
 Moreover, we are now making efforts to equip other types of vessels - such as newly built car carriers since 2014 - with this eco-friendly system.